 Pregnancy: CBZ and its metabolites can be found in the fetus and may be associated with teratogenic effects, including spina bifida, craniofacial defects, cardiovascular malformations, and hypospadias.
 Developmental delays have also been observed following in-utero exposure to CBZ, however, socioeconomic and genetic factors as well as poly-therapy may contribute to these findings.
 When used for the treatment of bipolar disorder, CBZ should be avoided during the first trimester of pregnancy.
+Pregnant women who take CBZ should be encouraged to take 4 mg/day of folic acid.
 Respiratory depression, seizures, nausea, vomiting, diarrhea, and/or decreased feeding have been observed in neonates exposed to CBZ in-utero and may represent a neonatal withdrawal syndrome.
 CBZ may decrease plasma concentrations of hormonal contraceptives; breakthrough bleeding or unintended pregnancy may occur and alternate or back-up methods of contraception should be used.